Ventilation for Corrosive Environments

 Polyvinyl Chloride (PVC) – Similar to FRP fans, PVC fans (with polypropylene wheels) typically provide good protection for many corrosive applications.
 They are more fragile/weakened with decreasing/increasing temperatures than FRP.
 PVC/polypropylene fans typically have no metal pieces in contact to the air stream and are suitable up to 140⁰ F. Fans constructed of polypropylene can reach higher temperatures than PVC fans because of more flexible material which also provides a stronger and flame-retardant product.
 Both fans are constructed using a vacuum formed thermoplastic process indicating a highly accurate blower each time.
 Contrasting with FRP fans, PVC/polypropylene fans often are a more economical option.

 Polypropylene – Resistant to many acids, caustic, and inorganic saline products used in labs.
 Like PVC fans but are suitable up to 190⁰ F.

-Some form of a corrosive atmosphere and or airstream is typical in some facilities or processes including but not limited to:
+Some form of a corrosive atmosphere or airstream is typical in some facilities or processes including but not limited to:

 - Wastewater Treatment Plants and Hydrogen Sulfide (H₂S) – Due to the extremely aggressive nature of wastewater and the chemicals used to treat it, many of the byproducts released into the air through wastewater treatment, attack metallic components.
 The primary gas to be concerned about is Hydrogen sulfide (in addition to mercaptans and amines) and is found in the sludge drying room, lift stations, grit chambers, and FRP is the material of choice for most fans and blowers in these facilities.

-- Chemical Plants – Typically, chemical processes generate corrosive gases which result in corrosive issues.
+- Chemical Plants – Many chemical processes generate corrosive gases which result in corrosive issues.
 These corrosive materials can range from gases/vapors to solids and often disperse into the air during processing.
 Careful selection of construction materials is undertaken after a complete understanding of the constituents in the airstream or ambient environment.